nicojlt/gamingBumpers/README.md

 I didn't find many sources.
 * the best so far was https://www.instagram.com/projectswithalex/ 's one (https://github.com/projectswithalex/Reaction-Lights-Training-Module)
 * a wired project https://create.arduino.cc/projecthub/science-camp/light-trainer-55eb60
-* an interesting projet which seems nipped in the bud (thans google translate for the expression, in France we say "killed in the egg" !)  https://www.youtube.com/watch?v=aLupsy850e0
+* an interesting projet which seems nipped in the bud (thanks google translate for the expression, in France we say "killed in the egg" !)  https://www.youtube.com/watch?v=aLupsy850e0

 ### concept
-I thing it would be cool to have a master pad for confirguration and on screen score display (that may be wired), and 3 to 6 wireless pads
+I thing it would be cool to have a master pad for confirguration and on screen score display (that may be wired), and 3 to 6 wireless pads.

 ### electronics
 At first glance: